My Favorite Guided Tours of Chicago

 www.americanwritersmuseum.org

 If you love American literature, you might want to put the American Writer’s Museum (AWM) on your itinerary.
 Just a short walk from Millennium Park, AWM isn’t a large museum, covering 11,000 square feet on a single floor.
-However, AWM is the first of its kind in the U.S., full of interactive displays and family friendly.
+However, AWM is the first of its kind in the U.S., full of interactive displays and family-friendly.
 At this time, public tours are not available on a regular basis.
-Nevertheless, you won’t have any trouble going on a solo tour, while admiring the permanent and temporary exhibits.
-Better yet, each of the exhibits are included with your paid admission.
-Among the highlights you can enjoy are the Nation of Writers Gallery, chronicling American writers across over 400 years.
-In addition, you may also like the Wintrust Chicago Gallery, featuring leading Chicago writers like Roger Ebert, Ann Landers, Carl Sandburg and Richard Wright.
+Nevertheless, you won’t have any trouble going on a solo tour while admiring the permanent and temporary exhibits.
+Better yet, each of the exhibits is included with your paid admission.
+Among the highlights is the Nation of Writers Gallery, which chronicles American writers over 400 years.
+In addition, you may also like the Wintrust Chicago Gallery, which features leading Chicago writers like Roger Ebert, Ann Landers, Carl Sandburg, and Richard Wright.

 Art Institute of Chicago